 Infantilization and Misrepresentation

 One major criticism is that the puzzle piece infantilizes autistic individuals.
-The symbol is often associated with childhood.
-This creates the perception that autism only affects children.
+People often link the symbol with childhood.
+This creates the false impression that autism only affects children.

 This framing: